|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 In November the Russians renewed their advance toward Silesia but were again attacked by the Germans, this time at Lodz.
 The Germans had hoped that the capture of this important rail center along with Warsaw would end the threat to Silesia.
 The Russian line held and a counterattack forced the Germans back but exhaustion also put a stop to their offensive.
 In December the reinforced Germans made another push capturing Lodz but they could not advance much further.
 Both sides then began to entrench leading to a stalemate in this sector that would last the winter.

 If combat was not dangerous enough, facing the harshness of winter weather, especially when not adequately equipped, could be just as deadly.
 While many winter scenes appear on cards, their popularity seems to have more to do with their bold contrasting graphics than their relation to reality.
 Some cards however play up the drama of these situations and invoke details from an already popular myth.
 The association of these scenes cannot be divorced from similar ones that arose from Napoleon’s retreat from Russia in 1812.
 In creating immediate recognition and emotional response, they give comfort in knowing that the enemy will be destroyed by God’s hand if not by the Russian army.
 The viewer does not have to consider if the scene is plausible for the myth has already given credence to the narrative and the response to it.
+While wolves did pose a real threat, it was freezing temperatures that took a high toll on troops.

 The German faint toward Warsaw in January led to the Battle of Bolimov.
 Here the Germans used poison gas laden artillery shells against the Russians but this innovative weapon only managed to cause confusion on both sides.
 To take advantage of this situation the Russians counterattacked only to suffer high casualties at the hands of conventional artillery fire.